 - 100 data centers worldwide with peering in major internet exchanges

-- 50B requests processed daily for 15M users across 185 countries
+- 60B transactions processed daily at peak periods for 15M users across 185 countries

 - Elastic scale — 80,000 users added in one weekend with zero performance impact

 - Every log for every employee is available in a second or two

 - Logs (never data) are only written to disk in the location of your choice